ministryofjustice/manage-recalls-api/README.md

 `./build.sh`

-Note: this script will start up a `postgresql` instance using `docker-compose` in the background.
+Note: this script will start up a `postgresql` and `localstack` instance using `docker-compose` in the background.

 # Swagger UI